 Does Steel Dynamics Have A Good ROCE?

 When making comparisons between similar businesses, investors may find ROCE useful.
-In our analysis, Steel Dynamics’s ROCE is meaningfully higher than the 11% average in the Metals and Mining industry.
+In our analysis, Steel Dynamics's ROCE is meaningfully higher than the 8.9% average in the Metals and Mining industry.
 We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
-Putting aside its position relative to its industry for now, in absolute terms, Steel Dynamics’s ROCE is currently very good.
+Separate from Steel Dynamics's performance relative to its industry, its ROCE in absolute terms looks satisfactory, and it may be worth researching in more depth.

 It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
-ROCE is, after all, simply a snap shot of a single year.
+Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
+This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 Given the industry it operates in, Steel Dynamics could be considered cyclical.
-Since the future is so important for investors, you should check out our free report on analyst forecasts for Steel Dynamics.
+What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Steel Dynamics.

-Steel Dynamics’s Current Liabilities And Their Impact On Its ROCE
+Do Steel Dynamics's Current Liabilities Skew Its ROCE?

-Steel Dynamics has total liabilities of US$1.0b and total assets of US$7.7b.
+Steel Dynamics has total assets of US$7.9b and current liabilities of US$1.0b.
 As a result, its current liabilities are equal to approximately 13% of its total assets.
-A minimal amount of current liabilities limits the impact on ROCE.
+A fairly low level of current liabilities is not influencing the ROCE too much.

 Our Take On Steel Dynamics's ROCE